 While Google gives you everything you need at the click of a button, plenty of weird photos from history should stay out of your Google Image history.
 Disgusting historical photos, such as pictures from real-life crime scenes, still look just as horrifying as they did decades ago, and have no problem making a negative impression on your brain even centuries after the fact.
-Yet morbid curiosity often drives you to Google certain gross photos from history, just so you can confirm them with your own two, no longer innocent, eyes.
+Yet morbid curiosity often drives you to Google certain gross photos from history, just so you can confirm them with your own two, no longer innocent eyes.

-On Dec.
-13, 1937, Japanese troops took over the city of Nanjing, the then-capital of the Chinese republic.
-After capturing the city, the troops spent six weeks raping, murdering and torturing civilians.
-According to Time, some death tolls estimate a quarter of a million people were killed.
-A quick Google will send you down a horrific path of carnage, one that, in spite of its terrible brutality, managed to be photographed quite heavily.
-The Rape of Nanking, as it is also known, still remains a controversial topic for both Japanese and Chinese citizens of today.
+The Story: On December 13, 1937, Japanese troops took over the city of Nanjing, the then-capital of the Republic of China.
+After capturing the city, the troops spent six weeks raping, slaying, and torturing civilians.
+According to Time, as many as a quarter of a million people were slain.
+A quick Google search will send you down a horrific path of carnage.
+In spite of the terrible brutality of the event, it was still photographed quite heavily.
+The "Rape of Nanjing," as it is also known, still remains a controversial topic for both Japanese and Chinese citizens of today.

 What You'll See If You Google: Bodies upon bodies piled as a high as you can see.